Somebody Someone

-The song is well known for its live performance and has become a concert staple from 2000-2011.
+The song is well known for its live performance and was a concert staple from 2000 to 2011.
 It was absent from The Path of Totality Tour setlist, a first since its release.
 However, the end section of the song was played directly the performance of "Shoots and Ladders" at live performances starting in 2013.

 Music video

-The music video, directed by Martin Weisz, is performance-based and filled with CGI effects, with a similar look as its predecessor, "Make Me Bad" (also directed by Weisz).
+The music video, directed by Martin Weisz, is performance-based and filled with CGI effects, with a look similar to its predecessor, "Make Me Bad" (also directed by Weisz).